 Below: Continuing with the Starbucks example, it’s obvious that their Instagram fans are there, they just need a clean, social campaign strategy to round them up and engage them.

 Moving forward to market your brand on Instagram

-If you’re involved in social strategy, SEO or any type of content marketing then you’re more than likely well-versed in the etiquette of Instagram, Twitter, Facebook etc. The problem is that many are professional, social ninjas on their personal profiles, but don’t quite know how to translate that to the company Instagram account.
-The key is to leverage these viral hashtags and other social trends to display your brand as humanized, sincere, engaging, relevant and most importantly, not trying to push something to sell in the users’ face.
-The company that’s engaging and coming across the right way doesn’t come across as a company, if that makes sense.
+If you’re involved in social strategy, SEO, or any other type of content marketing then you’re more than likely well-versed in the etiquette of Instagram, Twitter, Facebook, etc. The problem is that many are professional, social ninjas on their personal profiles, but don’t quite know how to translate that to the company account.
+The key is to leverage these viral hashtags and other social trends to display your brand as humanized, sincere, engaging, relevant and most importantly, not trying to push something to sell in the users’ face; the company that’s engaging and makes itself more inviting and approachable on social media is the company that is going to succeed.